Holographic Floquet states in low dimensions (II): Conclusions

 Finally, another aspect that deserves further attention is the actual nature of the phase transition.
 It can be triggered by an admixture of both temperature and/or electric field.
-While the multi-valuedness of the state curves in Fig.\,\ref{fig:J_vs_E} suggest an area law for the transition point, the actual location it is not consistent for the $(|j|/m^2,|E|/m^2)$ and the $({\cal C}, |E|/m^2)$ curves.
-This points to the difficulties, out of equilibrium, in defining a {\em bona fide} free energy from which the 1-point functions are derived \cite{Ishii_2018}.
-Techniques developed specifically for open non equilibrium steady states should be used instead.
-In particular, it would be very interesting to apply the Schwinger-Keldysh approach of \cite{Glorioso_2018,Chandan_2020} to these systems in order to calculate properties of the corresponding steady states like equilibrium of phases and phase transitions.
+While the multi-valuedness of the state curves in Fig. \ref{fig:JCvsE} suggest an area law for the transition point, the actual location it is not consistent with the $(|J|/m^2,|E|/m^2)$ and the $(C/m^2,|E|/m^2)$ curves.

+To study generic non-equilibrium configurations within holography, the most widely accepted approach is the one developed by Skenderis and van Rees \cite{Skenderis_2008_short,Skenderis_2008_long,vanRees_2009}.
+Their prescription requires choosing a suitable contour in the complex time plane, reflecting the field theory setup, and constructing a corresponding bulk geometry of mixed signature.
+This is done by gluing Euclidean segments to describe the imaginary parts of the contour and Lorentzian ones for the real-time evolution.

+Despite its conceptual clarity, this prescription is technically demanding.
+It requires solving a coupled system of bulk equations, subject to boundary conditions that ensure the continuity of both the fields and their derivatives at the gluing surfaces between the Euclidean and Lorentzian segments.
+In most cases, these equations can only be tackled numerically.

+An alternative approach to out-of-equilibrium holography was proposed by Glorioso, Crossley, and Liu \cite{Glorioso_2018}.
+Their method involves an analytic continuation of the radial coordinate in the (generally time-dependent) bulk geometry.
+In this construction, the gravitational dual of the Schwinger-Keldysh contour is a path that starts at the UV boundary, extends into the bulk, and encircles the point $r=r_h$ along a small circle in the complex plane.

+To the best of our knowledge, no comprehensive studies have applied these formalisms to D3/D5 or D3/D7 brane intersections driven out of equilibrium.
+Pursuing such an analysis remains an open and compelling direction for future work.